How do I register a trademark?

 "Basic Word Mark" allows you to search for direct matches with all or part of your proposed mark.

-“Word and/or Design Mark Search (Structured)” allows searching various fields such as the name of the mark, the types of goods or services, or the international classification of the product category.
+"Word and/or Design Mark Search (Structured)" allows searching various fields such as the name of the mark, the types of goods or services, or the international classification of the product category.
+This option allows you to connect two search queries together with various operators, such as a keyword in the trademark name or a keyword in the class description.

 "Word and/or Design Mark Search (Free Form)" allows a free form search string with any combination of fields that the USPTO captures.
 This option requires knowledge of USPTO field codes, and how to use operators to put together search queries.
 Thankfully, the USPTO provides a guide directly within this search option to explain each field and how to use it in a search.